usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 A process that allows for the conveyance of identity and authentication information across a set of networked systems.

 #### Federation Assurance Level
-An category describing the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.
+An category describing the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a RP.

 #### Identity
 An attribute or set of attributes that uniquely describe a subject within a given context.